Liverpool target Werner urged to stay at RB Leipzig by Olmo as Spaniard professes his 'love' for in-demand Upamecano | Goal.com

 RB Leipzig's Dani Olmo thinks Liverpool-linked Timo Werner should remain with the club as he is best suited to the Bundesliga, while also heaping praise on another in-demand team-mate in Dayot Upamecano.

-Werner was originally linked with a move to Bavarian giants Bayern Munich, a side which is renowned for poaching the best of the rest from the German top tier, but has flirted more than once with a move to Jurgen Klopp's European champions in more recent times.
+Werner was originally linked with a move to Bavarian giants Bayern Munich, a club renowned for poaching the best of the rest from the German top tier, but has flirted more than once with a move to Jurgen Klopp's European champions in more recent times.

 Leipzig managed to hold on to their star striker following Bayern's advances last summer but the feeling now is that it is only a matter of time before Werner seeks a new challenge on the continent.